 This quote was recently brought to my attention by my mom, and I think it’s SO true.
+The benefits of nature cannot be overrated.
 Being brought up in the deep south, inclement weather was an occasional thing – so when it happened, we stayed inside.

 Then, I moved to Scotland.
 Inclement weather was the rule, not the exception.
 Being in the habit of staying inside when it rains can make you go stir crazy REAL fast when you live in a rainy climate.
 After a while I learned that if you don’t go outside when it’s raining, you’ll never go outside!
 So we just learned to dress the part and get out there.

 It’s no secret that our ancestors spent a lot more time outside than we do.
 From farming & foraging to chores & cleaning, being outside was a way of life – they had to do it to survive, regardless of weather.

 Why Is It So Important to Go Outside?